tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  * Now that we have defined our variables for our contract's values, we can create a function to set them.

  * Remember, we have to specify the data type of the parameters as well.
-We can't get away with ambiguity here, like we can in Python!
+We can't get away with ambiguity here like we can in Python!

  * Pay close attention to the keyword `memory` in front of the `newCoin` variable.